customcommander/ris/README.md

 </script>
 ```

-## How Does It Work?
+## Reading RIS

 The `read` function returns an array of objects (one per reference).
-Each key in an object is named after the corresponding RIS tag and holds an array containing all the entries for that tag.
+Each key in an object is named after the corresponding RIS tag and holds the values for each entry for that tag.
 (Some tags can appear multiple times.)

 ### Additional Processing

 Some tags like `DA` or `RP` have special formatting rules.
-The parser supports them but won't enforce them meaning that any content that doesn't comply is returned as is (i.e. as a string).
+The parser supports them but won't enforce them meaning that any content that doesn't comply is returned as is.

 | Tag | Content (example)       | After processing                                                              |
 |:----|:------------------------|:------------------------------------------------------------------------------|